neumino/blog/_posts/2024-02-11-its-ok-to-be-rejected.md

 layout: post
 category : Growing as an engineer tags : [softwareengineering, rejection, OK]
-title: t’s OK to be rejected
+title: It’s OK to be rejected
 ---
 {% include JB/setup %}